mongodb-industry-solutions/retail-digital-receipts-backend/README.md

 🔗 To configure the frontend and backend for `order` and `user`, please refer to our previous demo — the starting point for this project: [retail-store-v2](https://github.com/mongodb-industry-solutions/retail-store-v2)

+🚀 Running the Microservices
+Once your .env files are correctly placed in:

+services/invoice-ms/.env

+services/recommendation-ms/.env

+You're ready to go!
+Here's how to use the provided Makefile:

+🔧 1.
+Build and Start Everything
+bash

+make build
+Builds Docker images for both invoice-ms and recommendation-ms

+Starts the containers in detached mode (-d)

+Automatically installs dependencies using Poetry (defined in Dockerfile)

+▶️ 2.
+Start Services (after a stop) bash

+make start
+Starts already-built containers without rebuilding.

+⏹ 3.
+Stop Services (without removing)
+bash

+make stop
+Stops the containers but keeps volumes and networks.

+🧹 4.
+Clean Everything (use with caution!) bash

+make clean
+Stops all containers

+Removes containers, networks, volumes, and built images

+🐍 5.
+(Optional) Install dependencies locally
+bash

+make poetry_install_invoice
+make poetry_install_recommendation
+Installs dependencies using Poetry for each microservice if you're working outside Docker.

 ---

 ## 💡 By storing your **invoice data in MongoDB**, you unlock a host of benefits: